Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Related Work

 Exploiting the additional affine parameters besides the image coordinates has been recently proposed for the relative pose estimation of monocular cameras, which reduces the number of required points significantly.
-Bentolila and Francos estimated the fundamental matrix from three ACs~\cite{bentolila2014conic}.
-Raposo and Barreto computed homography and essential matrix using two ACs~\cite{raposo2016theory}.
-Barath and Hajder derived the constraints between the local affine transformation and the essential matrix and recovered the essential matrix from two ACs~\cite{barath2018efficient}.
-Eichhardt and Chetverikov~\cite{eichhardt2018affine} also estimated the relative pose from two ACs, which is applicable to arbitrary central-projection models.
-Hajder and Barath~\cite{hajder2019relative} and Guan~\emph{et al.}~\cite{Guan2020CVPR} proposed several minimal solutions for relative pose from a single AC under the planar motion assumption or with knowledge of a vertical direction.
-The above mentioned works are only suitable for the monocular perspective camera, rather than the multiple perspective cameras connected by being fixed to the single body.
-In this paper, we focuses on the minimal number of ACs to estimate the relative pose of a multi-camera system.
+Bentolila~\emph{et al.} estimated the fundamental matrix from three ACs~\cite{bentolila2014conic}.
+Raposo~\emph{et al.} computed homography and essential matrix using two ACs~\cite{raposo2016theory}.
+Barath~\emph{et al.} derived the constraints between the local affine transformation and the essential matrix and recovered the essential matrix from two ACs~\cite{barath2018efficient}.
+Hajder~\emph{et al.}~\cite{hajder2019relative} and Guan~\emph{et al.}~\cite{Guan2020CVPR, Guan_TCYB2021} proposed several minimal solutions for relative pose from a single AC under the planar motion assumption or with knowledge of a vertical direction.
+The above mentioned works are only suitable for the monocular perspective camera.
+For multi-camera systems, Alyousefi~\emph{et al.} recently proposed a linear solver to estimate the relative pose using 6 ACs~\cite{alyousefi2020multi}.
+Guan~\emph{et al.} estimated the relative pose from 2 ACs by utilizing a first-order rotation approximation~\cite{Guan_ICRA2021}.
+In this paper, we focus on the minimal number of ACs to estimate the relative pose of a multi-camera system.
+Table~\ref{tab:summary_solver} shows a summary of the solvers, including the DOF of the motion, feature types and number of points required.